Acute Myeloid Leukemia Clinical Trial

 Uncontrolled intercurrent illness including, but not limited to ongoing or active uncontrolled infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.

-Patient with documented hypersensitivity to any of the components of the chemotherapy program.
+Participants with documented hypersensitivity to any of the components of the chemotherapy program.

 Men and women of childbearing potential who do not practice contraception.
 Women of childbearing potential and men must agree to use contraception prior to study entry and for the duration of study participation.

-Prior therapy with venetoclax.
+Prior therapy with venetoclax

-Patients with a diagnosis of acute promyelocytic leukemia (AML-M3) will be excluded from this study.
+Participants with a diagnosis of acute promyelocytic leukemia (AML-M3) will be excluded from this study.

 Check Your Eligibility